Setting up or working in private practice? This workshop covers the challenges and pitfalls of working as an independent practitioner.

 - Which clients or client problems might best be referred on to other services to maintain safe practice.

 Professor Robert Bor is a Chartered Psychologist as well as a Fellow of the British Psychological Society.
-He is a UKCP Registered Family Therapist and a clinical member of the Institute of Family Therapy, London, with more than 20 years experience working in private practice as an adjunct to the NHS.
+He is a UKCP Registered Family Therapist, having completed his specialist training at the Tavistock Clinic, London, and a clinical member of the Institute of Family Therapy, London.

 |Non-Members||£293.00 (£244.17 + VAT)|